solar-ml/aws-emr-msk/README.md

 We decided to build an event-driven data pipeline using **Amazon EMR (Elastic MapReduce) Serverless** and **Amazon Managed Streaming for Apache Kafka (MSK) Serverless** for batch and streaming analytics with Apache Spark and Apache Kafka.
 EMR Serverless and MSK Serverless scale cluster capacity automatically in response to throughput needs so users don't have to worry about over- or under-provisioning resources.
 Users also pay only for the data volume that we stream and retain, so they can optimize costs for infrequent workloads.

-We also rely on **AWS Fargate on Elastic Container Services (ECS)** to run Apache Kafka Streams based container to pull data from remote SCADA into MSK topic.
+We also rely on **AWS Fargate on Elastic Container Services (ECS)** to run Apache Kafka Streams based container to pull data from remote SCADA and publish into MSK topic.

 Pipeline execution is orchestrated using the **AWS StepFunctions** state machine, which runs according to the schedule defined in the **AWS EventBridge** rule.